bugsnag/bugsnag-cli/README.md

 See the [`upload android-aab`](https://docs.bugsnag.com/build-integrations/bugsnag-cli/upload-android-ndk/) command reference for full usage information.

+### React Native Symbols

+This command is a convenience wrapper for the following commands, which upload the different file types separately with more specific options available to customize the upload:
+- `upload react-native-android`
+- `upload react-native-ios`
+- `upload android-ndk`
+- `upload android-proguard`
+- `upload dsym`

+    $ bugsnag-cli upload react-native

 ### React Native JavaScript source maps (Android only)

 To get unminified stack traces for JavaScript code in your React Native app built for Android, source maps must be generated and can be uploaded to BugSnag using the following command from the root of your project: